A lesson for Kim Jong Un in the death of Qasem Soleimani - Local News 8

 The issue boils down to a catch-22 that has eluded diplomats for years.

-North Korea will likely get rid of its nuclear weapons program if it has a trusting and stable relationship with the United States.
-And the US will likely only develop a normal relationship with North Korea, remove sanctions, and help Pyongyang grow its economy if it abandons its nuclear weapons program.
+North Korea would probably only get rid of its nuclear weapons program if it had a trusting and stable relationship with the United States.
+And the US would likely only develop a normal relationship with North Korea, remove sanctions and help Pyongyang grow its economy if it abandoned its nuclear weapons program.

 But the decision to kill Soleimani has added another wrinkle.
 It proves Trump’s threats are not always bluster, which could give North Korea reason for pause if it was considering doing something provocative, like testing a long-range ballistic missile or nuclear weapon.

-Note: Correction: This story has been updated to better reflect the conditions in which North Korea could end its nuclear program